 Teamdeck allows you to create a time off report for your employees.
 You can summarize people’s time off based on different categories (sick leave, personal time off, vacation etc.).
 The PTO allowance can be set by you or calculated by our app, based on, for instance, the number of hours a given person has worked for.

 We recommend such a data-driven approach because it allows businesses to uncover valuable insights without having to analyze heaps of data by hand.
 Sign up today to see how easy it is to build a time off tracker using Teamdeck’s reporting suite.

 Teamdeck comes with features designed to manage employees’ time off requests.
 Everything happens inside the app, so your leave management process is lean and straightforward.

 Do you have an idea of the PTO policy your company should have, but you’re not sure how to best track your team’s days off?
-Schedule a call with our resource management experts.
+Schedule a call with Aniela, our customer success expert.
 We’re here to help!